matwerber1/learning-graph-three-way-trades/README.md

 ### Trade table

-**trade** contains a one-to-many relationship of which garage(s) a given user would be willing to trade for:
+**trade** contains a many-to-many relationship of which garage(s) a given user would be willing to trade for:

 ```
 +-----------+-----------------------------+